robiso/wondercms-themes/README.md

-# WonderCMS themes
-- Themes repository for WonderCMS (https://www.wondercms.com)
+## Themes repository for WonderCMS 2.0.0+ (https://www.wondercms.com)

-### Installation
+### Theme installation instructions
 1. Download and unzip your chosen theme.
-2. Upload theme to your WonderCMS themes folder.
+2. Upload theme folder to your WonderCMS themes folder.
-2. The theme can be activated in the drop down menu from your WonderCMS settings.
+2. Theme can be activated in the drop down menu from your settings panel.

 ### List of currently approved themes (all themes are for WonderCMS 2.0.0+)
 - darkBlue 2 (download: https://github.com/robiso/wondercms-themes/releases/download/darkBlue-2/darkBlue-2.zip)